As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 What Can You Make With Essential Oils?

-If you are wondering what can you make with essential oils, the one-word answer is ‘plenty’.
+Wondering what can you make with essential oils?
+The one-word answer is ‘plenty’!

 From lip balms and bath bombs to body butters and bath salts, there really are a lot of things to make with essential oils.
 You can find DIY projects at varying difficulty levels and a wide budget range too.

 Ideas for bath and beauty items to make with essential oils (scroll down for more details of each):

 - Bath Salts